 The oral health professional will:

-- prepare the teeth – by cleaning and drying them
+- prepare your teeth by cleaning and drying them

 - put on the sealant – a thin layer of plastic liquid is painted into the pit (similar to the way nail polish is painted onto a fingernail)